ignite/cli/docs/guide/token_factory.md

 For the  `CmdCreateDenom()` message:

-- Change the number of args to 7 from 8 in
+- Change the number of args from 8 to 7
 - Remove references to the supply argument
 - Reorder the args accordingly
 - Change the usage descriptions